YixinSong-e/YixinSong-e/README.md

 Welcome to my GitHub profile.
 I am currently a third-year Ph.D. student at Shanghai Jiao Tong University (SJTU).

-My research focuses on LLMSys, with particular emphasis on local LLM deployment and optimization.
+My research focuses on LLM and LLMSys, with particular emphasis on local LLM deployment and optimization.

 <table width="100%">
 	<tr>